 Remediating is the process of “tagging” digital elements of PDF documents so that they can be read using assistive technology.
 These “Tags” identify the elements and inform the assistive technology about the order in which they are meant to be read like Headings and Column order.
 If you have a PDF that you did not create, but want to share with others, it will likely need to be remediated to make sure it is accessible.

 Accessibility Resources can provide faculty and staff access to Equidox, a PDF remediation software.
-Contact Mitchel Jones (email@example.com) for more information on how to access this tool.
+Contact the Digital and Communication Access Services team at DigitalAccess@uc.edu for more information on how to access this tool.

-If you have Adobe Acrobat Pro DC you can use the Accessibility Action Wizard as a tool that identifies and provides guidance on how to make your PDF accessible.
+If you have Adobe Acrobat Pro DC, you can use tools like the Accessibility Check to create and verify PDF accessibility.
+Acrobat Pro provides tools that identifies and provides guidance on how to make your PDF accessible.

 Selecting Alternative Formats